fluent/fluent-bit-docs/pipeline/outputs/openobserve.md

 ### Configuration File

-Get started quickly with this configuration file:
+Use this configuration file to get started:

 ```
 [OUTPUT]